chicio/chicio.github.io/_drafts/2020-08-10-webpack-workbox-service-worker-typescript.md

 ---
 layout: post
 title: "Create a service worker with Workbox, Webpack and TypeScript"
 description: "Recently I migrated my website to Webpack and TypeScript.
-I decided also to give a try to Workbox, a set of google library to improve the creation of a Progressive Web App.
+I decided also to give a try to Workbox, a set of Google libraries to improve the creation of a Progressive Web App.
 Let's see how easy it is to create a PWA with this tools."
 date: 2020-08-10
 image: /assets/images/posts/xxx
 tags: [web development, javascript, pwa]